 Customer Face Coverings Required

-We now require face coverings that cover the nose and mouth for all customers upon entrance to our stores.
+We require face coverings that cover the nose and mouth for all customers ages 2 and older upon entrance to our stores.
 We understand that this may pose challenges for some, and want to assure you that we will have single-use cloth coverings available.